 The role of growth marketing

-So how does growth marketing work when it comes to the marketing funnel?
+So how does growth marketing work when it comes to the product marketing funnel?
 A growth strategy in marketing is focused on moving the audience through the funnel using both responsive and proactive techniques.

 Sometimes, these techniques might seem like throwing a bunch of paint against the wall and hoping it sticks.
 It might be like throwing stuff against a wall, but maybe more like throwing spaghetti against the wall to see if it’s done: it still looks chaotic, but at least it’s purposeful.